clayrisser/awesome-ai-models/README.md

 > a curated list of awesome ai models

-# TRANSFORMERS TOPOLOGY
+# TOPOLOGY: Transformers

+## NLP (Natural Language Processing)

-## baichuan-vicuna-7b.ggmlv3.q4_0.bin
+## baichuan-vicuna-7b.ggmlv3.q4_0

 Baichuan-7B is an open-source large-scale pre-trained model developed by Baichuan Intelligent Technology.
 Based on the Transformer architecture, it is a model with 7 billion parameters trained on approximately 1.2 trillion tokens.
 It supports both Chinese and English, with a context window length of 4096.

 ### STEPS:

-Download the model-> WGET https://huggingface.co/TheBloke/baichuan-vicuna-7B-GGML/resolve/main/baichuan-vicuna-7b.ggmlv3.q4_0.bin
+Download the model-> WGET https://huggingface.co/TheBloke/baichuan-vicuna-7B-GGML/resolve/main/baichuan-vicuna-7b.ggmlv3.q4_0.bin -O models/baichuan-vicuna-7b.ggmlv3.q4_0

 #### request: